Alexandria, Louisiana: Economy

-Tallest building in Alexandria across Third Street from City Hall.
+The Tallest building in Alexandria, seen across Third Street from City Hall.

-According to Census ACS 1-year survey for 2016, the per capita income of Alexandria was $23,962.
-This is $1,702 lower than the Louisiana average for per capita income in the same period.
-That figure is at $31,128 nationally.
+In 2016, the per capita income of Alexandria was $23,962.
+This was $1,702 lower than the Louisiana average per capita income in the same period.
+The national figure was $31,128.
 The Alexandria workforce consists of about 55,000 residents.

 Union Tank Car Company has recently located a plant northwest of Alexandria near the airport creating hundreds of jobs.
 Expansions at the Procter & Gamble plant and the construction of a PlastiPak plant in nearby Pineville have also created a number of new jobs for the area.

 Sundrop Fuels Inc., a Colorado-based biofuels start-up, plans to construct an over 1,200 acre plant just southwest of Alexandria in Rapides Station area.
 The facility will serve as the headquarters for the company because aside from the plant itself, Sundrop has also bought Cowboy Town, an abandon entertainment venue that sits inside the surrounding land that was purchased, to house their offices and their maintenance and fabrication operations.

-In 2007, Inc. Magazine rated Alexandria as the 77th best place in which to conduct business out of the 393 U.S. cities ranked, a significant increase from its ranking as No. 276 in 2006.
-Among other Louisiana cities, Alexandria ranked second, following only Baton Rouge, which ranked 59th nationally.

 Healthcare

 The modern Rapides Regional Medical Center began in 1903 as "Alexandria Sanitarium".

-The Alexandria Veterans Administration Hospital is actually in neighboring Pineville, Louisiana.
+The Alexandria Veterans Administration Hospital is in neighboring Pineville, Louisiana.

-Alexandria is home to two major hospitals: Rapides Regional Medical Center, a former Baptist hospital is located downtown.
-Christus St. Frances Cabrini Hospital was opened in 1950 and is located at the corner of Masonic Drive and Texas Avenue.
+Alexandria has two major hospitals: Rapides Regional Medical Center, a former Baptist hospital, is located downtown.
+Christus St. Frances Cabrini Hospital was opened in 1950 at the corner of Masonic Drive and Texas Avenue.
 Both hospitals have undergone expansion.

-Additionally, located just across the Red River in Pineville, the Veteran's Affairs Medical Center at Alexandria serves central Louisiana and surrounding areas.
+Located just across the Red River in Pineville, the Veteran's Affairs Medical Center at Alexandria serves central Louisiana and surrounding areas.

-Meanwhile, in 2013, the state allocated $15 million to move the medical services long provided at no or minimal charge at the Huey P. Long Medical Center in Pineville to the former hospital at England Park at the site of the closed England Air Force Base.
+In 2013, the state allocated $15 million to move the medical services long provided at no or minimal charge at the Huey P. Long Medical Center in Pineville, to the former hospital at England Park at the site of the closed England Air Force Base.